micro:bit Breakout Board Hookup Guide

 You can download the code from the emulator, or check out the project's page here:

-Copy the .hex file to your micro:bit drive, and you should see a fancy array of colors appear on your LED!
+Copy the .hex file to your micro:bit drive and you should see the temperature start scrolling by on your micro:bit's LED array!

 Reading the sensor

 There are a couple of things to point out here.
 In this example, we've used the Qwiic TMP117 sensor.
 Somewhat superfluous, given that the micro:bit has an onboard temp sensor but it's easy and I happened to have one handy.